Financial Aid for Part-Time Students

 See Arcadia's Title IV Code of Conduct for more information.

 Federal Direct PLUS Loan: These federal, educational loans are available to credit-worthy parents of dependent students enrolled at least half-time, regardless of financial need, and are borrowed directly through the University and the U.S. Department of Education (no lender/bank required).
 Parents can borrow up to the cost of attendance minus other financial aid received.
 Repayment begins within 60 days of the second disbursement arriving at the Institution (2nd disbursement typically arrives in January so repayment begins in March).
 Deferments may be available upon request.
 Repayment period is ten years.
-The interest rate on a federal Direct PLUS Loan is fixed at 7.9%.
-The Direct PLUS Loan origination fee effective July 1, 2012 will be 4.0% (i.e.-a 4% fee is charged by the Federal government and deducted from loan proceeds).
+The interest rate on a federal Direct Parent PLUS Loan with first disbursements July 1, 2014 through June 30, 2015 is fixed at 7.21%.
+The Direct PLUS Loan origination fee is 4.292% for loans with first disbursements October 1, 2014 and after (i.e.-a 4.2888% fee is charged by the Federal government and deducted from loan proceeds if the first disbursement is prior to October 1, 2014).

 To apply for a Federal Direct PLUS Loan: